cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/upgrade.md

 Having users connected to these services while the snapshot restore is in progress may cause problems with the restore (e.g. missing blueprints in composer).
 {{% /note %}}

-{{% note title="Web interfaces" %}}
+{{% note title="Cloudify Consoles" %}}
-Please note that Composer and Stage (the web interfaces) will only be restored to the state they were in in the snapshot if the snapshot is from a 4.2 manager.<br>
+Please note that Composer and Stage (the Cloudify Consoles) will only be restored to the state they were in in the snapshot if the snapshot is from a 4.2 manager.<br>
 If you have a snapshot and have made any modifications to these components (e.g. creating blueprints in composer or adding widgets to Stage), please discuss with your support contact.
 {{% /note %}}